voidGustavoNunes/BenchPlanisa/README.md

 ## Licença

-Este projeto está licenciado sob a licença GNU.
+Este projeto está licenciado sob a licença GPL.

 ---